Big-Life-Lab/chmsflow/README.md

 <!-- badges: end -->

+# WARNING: NOT RELEASED TO THE PUBLIC AND NOT FOR USE YET

 *chmsflow* supports the use of the Canadian Health Measures Survey (CHMS) by transforming variables from each cycle into harmonized, consistent versions that span survey cycles 1-6 (2007 to 2019).

 The CHMS is a cross-sectional survey administered by Statistics Canada that collects questionnaire and directly measured health information from community-dwelling individuals aged 3 to 79 living in the 10 provinces.
 There are approximately 5,700 respondents per cycle.
 Studies use multiple CHMS cycles to examine trends overtime and increase sample size to examine sub-groups that are too small to examine in a single cycle.
 CHMS data is not available to the public, but at Research Data Centres (RDCs) managed by Statistics Canada.
 Information about the survey is found [here](https://www.statcan.gc.ca/en/survey/household/5071), while information about accessing data at the RDC is found [here](https://crdcn.ca/publications-data/access-crdcn-data/).